By the end of this section, you will be able to:

 (b) What is the instantaneous angular acceleration at any time during the first 20 s?

 Wind TurbineA wind turbine (Figure 10.10) in a wind farm is being shut down for maintenance.
-It takes 30 s for the turbine to go from its operating angular velocity to a complete stop in which the angular velocity function is .
+It takes 30 s for the turbine to go from its operating angular velocity to a complete stop in which the angular velocity function is , where is the time in seconds.
 If the turbine is rotating counterclockwise looking into the page, (a) what are the directions of the angular velocity and acceleration vectors? (b) What is the average angular acceleration? (c) What is the instantaneous angular acceleration at

 - We are given the rotational sense of the turbine, which is counterclockwise in the plane of the page.
 Using the right hand rule (Figure 10.5), we can establish the directions of the angular velocity and acceleration vectors.